wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the exclusive owner of the address.

 Again, if any of the MSHR allocation fails, NACK will be sent back to the requestor.

+##### handleGetX(), Response Path

+The response event of both `GETX` and `GETS` is `GetXResp`, which is handled by `handleGetXResp()`.
+The main body of the handler is the logic to perform state transition.
+If the state of the block is `IS`, meaning that the cache has issued a `GETS`, but the lower level granted exclusive ownership, then the state will transit to either `M`, if the response event carries dirty data (which will happen if the lower level cache is non-inclusive), or transit to `E`.
+In addition, the current cache also decide whether to grant shared or exclusive ownership to the upper level.
+The decision is made by checking the number of entries in the MSHR register (`protocol_` and the line state are also checked, but they are not of major interest).
+If the MSHR register does not contain any other request other than the original `GETS`, then exclusive ownership is granted by calling `sendResponseUp()` to send a response event with the command `GetXResp`, and the original requestor is also added as an owner.
+Otherwise, since the MSHR already queues a few requests on the address, it is likely that the following operations will downgrade or invalidate the current owner.
+In this case, only shared state is granted, by calling `sendResponseUp()` with the command being `GetSResp`.